 Northern Plains Studies at Augustana

-The northern Great Plains became the home of Augustana College in 1881 when Norwegian-American pioneers moved west to Iowa and then, in 1883, across the Big Sioux River into Dakota Territory.
+The northern Great Plains became the home of Augustana University in 1881 when Norwegian-American pioneers moved west to Iowa and then, in 1883, across the Big Sioux River into Dakota Territory.
 This region, which we call the Northern Plains, is comprised of South and North Dakota, Nebraska, and parts of Minnesota, Iowa, Wyoming, and Montana.
 Today, more than 90% of Augie students call the Plains home, and the majority of graduates remain in or eventually return to the region, yet few of them have actually studied this part of the United States.
-Augustana College and the Center for Western Studies offer Northern Plains studies programming and resources for the benefit of students and the greater community.
+Augustana University and the Center for Western Studies offer Northern Plains studies programming and resources for the benefit of students and the greater community.